core-wg/comi/draft-ietf-core-comi.md

 The use of standardized data sets, specified in a standardized language such as YANG, promotes interoperability between devices and applications from different manufacturers.
-A large amount of  Management Information Base (MIB) {{mibreg}} specifications already exists for monitoring purposes.
-This data can be accessed in RESTCONF or CoMI if the server converts the
-SMIv2 modules to YANG, using the mapping rules defined in {{RFC6643}}.

 CoMI and RESTCONF are intended to work in a stateless client-server fashion.
 They use a single round-trip to complete a single editing transaction, where